zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 that does not reference the position \\(\bm{r_j}\\) of the particle.
-It does, however, implicitly depend on its orientation, shape, and composition via the far-field scattering dyadic \\(\mathcal{S_j}\\).
+It does, however, implicitly depend on its orientation, shape, size, and composition via the far-field scattering dyadic \\(\mathcal{S_j}\\).
 Because the latter is located inside the squared norm operator, performing ensemble averaging of the Poynting vector associated with the scattered field

 $$ \tag{1p.25}
 \begin{aligned}